 C-Max Energi drivers can also use the “EV Later” button, similar to the Volt’s Mountain Mode, to save grid-supplied energy for later use—or keep the vehicle in “EV Auto” mode, in which the vehicle operates more like the conventional C-Max hybrid.
 Regardless of the mode, performance strikes a good balance of power, refinement and efficiency.

-That combined 43-mpg number for the 2013 model had been 47 miles per gallon.
-But in August 2013, Ford admitted that the EPA’s method for calculating fuel economy might have resulted in inflated mpg numbers for the 2013 C-Max Hybrid.
+That combined 38-mpg number for the 2016 model had originally been advertised as 47 miles per gallon.
+But in August 2013, Ford admitted that the EPA’s method for calculating fuel economy resulted in inflated mpg numbers for the 2013 C-Max Hybrid.
 The company made a one-time “goodwill” payment of $550 to those who purchased the 2013 C-Max and $325 to those who leased the vehicle.

 The C-Max Energi is substantially more capable of driving purely as an EV than the Prius Plug-in—and its technology is an innovative step forward for plug-in hybrids.
 We have driven the plug-in Prius on several occasions, and experienced about 11 miles of all-electric driving.
 That number matches the official overarching EPA number for electric range—although the finer print on the window label indicates only 6 miles of pure-electric range.

 The Ford C-Max Energi’s battery pack is relatively small at 7.6 kilowatt-hours.
-That compares to the 24-kWh battery pack of a Nissan LEAF, or the Volt’s 16-kWh pack.
+That compares to the 24-kWh battery pack of a Nissan LEAF, or the 2017 Volt’s 18.4-kWh pack.
 A smaller battery means lower driving range, but at the same time, less charging time required to fill up.

 In other words, charging equipment in a plug-in hybrid like the C-Max Energi is really not that critical.
 Even with the relatively slow charging speed of the C-Max Energi’s 3.3 kW on-board charger, coming from a 240-volt home charger, the battery can go from empty to full in less than three hours—thereby restoring 20 miles of all-electric range.